nicolaschotard/stackyter/README.rst

   --config CONFIG      Configuration file containing a set of option values.
                        The content of this file will be overwritten by any given command line options. (default: None) --username USERNAME  Your CC-IN2P3 user name.
-Mandatory either from command line or in the configuration file. (default: None) --workdir WORKDIR    Your working directory at CC-IN2P3 (default:
+If not given, ssh will try to figure it out from you ~/.ssh/config or will use your local user name. (default: None) --workdir WORKDIR    Your working directory at CC-IN2P3 (default:
                        /pbs/throng/lsst/users/<username>/notebooks)
   --vstack VSTACK      Version of the stack you want to set up.
 (E.g. v14.0,